-Years ended December 31,
+Years ended Decem nber 31,

-2023 2022
+2024 2023

-Administrative expenses \$ 226 \$ 225
+Administrative expenses \$ 389 \$ 226

-Research and development expenses 34,357 34,376
+Research and development expenses 34,357 34,357

-\$ 34,583 \$ 34,601
+\$ 34,746 \$ 34,583

-B. The recoverable amount of goodwill was estimated from value in use which was calculated from the estimated economic income of related research and development projects.

-The recoverable amount of all cash-generating units calculated using the value-in-use exceeded their carrying amount, so goodwill was not impaired.
-The key assumptions used for value-in-use calculations are operating profit margin growth rate and discount rate.

-Management determined budgeted net operating profit margin based on its expectations of market development.
+- B. The recoverable amount of goodwill was estimated based on value in use which was calculated from the estimated economic income of related research and development projects. - The recoverable amount of all cash-generating units calculated using the value-in-use exceeded their carrying amount, so goodwill was not impaired.
+The key assumptions used for value-in-use calculations are operating profit margin growth rate and discount rate. - Management determined budgeted net operating profit margin based on its expectations of market development.
 The assumptions used for growth rates are based on past historical experience and expectations of industry; the assumption used for discount rate is the weighted average capital cost of the industry.
-For the years ended December 31, 2023 and 2022, the discount rates were 18.51% and 17.90%, respectively.

-- C. In November 2018, the Group acquired similar biological medicinal product research and development result (TSY-0110) of Kadcyla® (ado-trastuzumab emtansine, T-DM1) from Formosa Laboratories, Inc., amounting to \$193,851.
+For the years ended December 31, 2024 and 2023, the discount rates were 19.46% and 18.51%, respectively. - C. In November 2018, the Group acquired similar biological medicinal product research and development result (TSY-0110) of Kadcyla® (ado-trastuzumab emtansine, T-DM1) from Formosa Laboratories, Inc., amounting to \$193,851.
 Based on external experts' valuation, the Company paid \$33,847 upon signing the contract and shall pay milestone payment for each achieved milestones.
 When the drug is sold in the market, the Company shall pay royalties based on a certain percentage of sales.
-As at December 31, 2023 and 2022, aforementioned milestone payment was US\$5,200 thousand in total (approximately NT\$159,666 thousand and NT\$159,692 thousand, respectively), which is shown 'other non-current liabilities'. - D. In August 2021, the Group acquired research and development result (TSY-0210) of Streptogramin (Anti-infectives/ Antibiotics) from Formosa Laboratories, Inc. amounting to \$84,150.
+As at December 31, 2024 and 2023, aforementioned milestone payment was US\$5,200 thousand in total (approximately NT\$170,482 thousand and NT\$159,666 thousand, respectively), which is shown as 'other non-current liabilities'. - D. In August 2021, the Group acquired research and development result (TSY-0210) of Streptogramin (Anti-infectives/ Antibiotics) from Formosa Laboratories, Inc. amounting to \$84,150.
 Based on external experts' valuation, the Company paid \$14,025 upon signing the contract and shall pay milestone payment for each achieved milestones.
-As at December 31, 2023 and 2022, aforementioned milestone payment was US\$2,500 thousand (approximately NT\$76,762 thousand and NT\$76,775 thousand), which is shown as 'other non-current liabilities'.
+As at December 31, 2024 and 2023, aforementioned milestone payment was US\$2,500 thousand (approximately NT\$81,963 thousand and NT\$76,762 thousand), which is shown as 'other non-current liabilities'.